What is radiation therapy

 External beam radiation therapy is used to treat many types of cancer, while brachytherapy is most often used to treat cancers of the head and neck, breast, cervix, prostate, and eye.

-During treatment, you will be instructed by our staff regarding what to do.
+During treatment, you will be instructed by our staff on what to do.
 Consult our FAQs to know more about what to do during treatment, and always refer to our staff if you have further questions, they will be happy to help you.